One moment, we are processing your request...

 Conditions of transport applicable to the disabled persons and with reduced mobility

-The present measures are taken in the respect for the Regulation EC n° 1107/2006 of the Parliament and of the Council of 5 July 2006 concerning the rights of disabled persons and persons with reduced mobility when travelling by air.
+The presented measures reflect Regulation EC n° 1107/2006 concerning the rights of disabled persons and persons with reduced mobility when travelling by air.

 For more information concerning the conditions of transport applicable to the disabled persons and to the people with reduced mobility we invite you to consult our guide available below.